 - Repayments are certain.For many people, certainty can equate to peace of mind.
 You do not have to worry about the interest rate going up the next month because it will not change.
 When you know how much you will pay from month to month, you can effectively save money and budget for the upcoming repayment schedules.

 - A fixed-rate loan offers security.Since the loan’s interest will not change, you are protected from increases that can put a dent on your financials.
 You know how much you will pay next month.
 It is easy to allot a certain portion of your budget to these repayments.

 - The loan terms are flexibleA fixed-rate home loan is available for you no matter what your needs may be.
 A variety of terms will help you choose the right loan for your situation.

 - You can find low rate offersAlthough variable rates are attractive for most borrowers, fixed-rate loans are becoming more and more competitive.
 Low-interest rates make them suitable, even for first-time homebuyers and investors.
 In some cases, a fixed-rate loan can even have the same interest as a variable rate loan.

 - Compared to variable-rate loans, a fixed rate home loan is not as feature-rich.
 For instance, you cannot easily find this type of loan that comes with redraw facilities or even a 100% offset account.

 - Another disadvantage is that you may have to pay a break fee if you decide to finish your loan before the specified term.
 It can cost you a few hundred dollars, which is why you should read the fine print before proceeding.
 The remaining time on your term, as well as the rate locked in for your loan and the rate of your secured funds, will be considered.

-- Just like the interest rate is the biggest benefit of a fixed-rate loan, it can also get you at a disadvantage.
-When the RBA reduces the cash rate, you will find yourself paying a higher rate than the variable rate loans on the market.
+- While the fixed interest rate may provide assurance, if RBA reduces the cash rate, you will find yourself paying a higher rate than the variable rate loans on the market.